-- A piece of group coursework, counting for 50% of the total grade for the course.
+- One piece of coursework, counting for 50% of the total grade for the course;

 Reading and Lecture Notes

-The main course text is: Slack, N., Chambers, S., and Johnston, R. (eds.), Operations Management, 6th Edition, Prentice-Hall.
-You will need to have regular access to the course text for the set reading, the set cases, and the further development of your understanding.
+In addition, you will also need to have regular access to the course text for the set reading, the set cases, and the further development of your understanding.

-The Management Science Department undergraduate secretary is based in A68, Management School.
-Her office hours are 10 - 12 and 2.30 - 4.30.
+- The Management Science Department undergraduate secretary is based in A68 of the Management School.
+Her office hours are 10 - 12 and 14.30 - 16.30.

-We hope that you enjoy the course and we welcome feedback informally or via course reps.
+We hope that you enjoy the course and welcome feedback informally or via course reps.